 If you think this all sounds like overkill (72 tomato plants? c’mon, now.), it definitely is.
 But keep in mind that we’re trying to grow enough for fresh eating, preserving, donating, and, like I mentioned above, a little bit of a buffer to “donate” to the bugs and critters that allow us to grow and live on their land.
 Remind me of this when I have to spend an entire day in 90° heat picking 400 bushels of roma tomatoes, k?

-Speaking of tomatoes, we’re trying out red plastic mulch on of our tomato beds this year.
+Speaking of tomatoes, we’re trying out red plastic mulch on one of our tomato beds this year.
 It’s supposed to reflect a certain wavelength of sunlight that makes for bigger yields.
 We’ll see!
 It looks a bit odd out there in the garden!

 Most of the tomatoes we planted were our starts, but we also picked up a handful of “cheater” tomatoes from a local vocational school’s plant sale.
 We just couldn’t resist the possibility of having tomatoes soon!
 For $2 a plant, it’d be worth it if we could just get one or two tomatoes a few weeks early.
 They are so big and full of fruit already, that Craig had to stake them (with a sleeping Juniper on his back).

-Our garlic bed is doing really well, we’re starting to see some of the leaves die back, which is a good sign—it means it’s almost ready!
+Our garlic bed is doing really well, and we’re starting to see some of the leaves die back, which is a good sign—it means it’s almost ready!
 I’d say we probably have another month or so before we’ll be pulling up all of our garlic, curing it, and then storing it for eating all year long.

 Oh, and I wanted to mention the garden tools we’re using this year!
 My friends at OXO sent me a few garden tools to try out, and they are literally the best hand tools I’ve ever used.
 When the box of tools showed up, I didn’t even bring it inside.
 I ripped it open and then went to work using them immediately!
 I am murder on trowels, but the OXO trowel is so strong and amazing—I think it’ll last me years.
 Even my Dad couldn’t stop commenting on how great the OXO trowel was while we were planting tomatoes!
 And the pruners are the best pruners we’ve ever used.
 I am in love!